Ribes roezlii: Distribution and habitat

+Var. amictum is uncommon in California.

+Ecology

 Seeds are dispersed by running water and by animals that eat the fruits, such as American black bears.
 The foliage is an important food source for mule deer and bighorn sheep, and the fruits are a common food for fox sparrows living in its range.

+Uses

 The berries can be eaten by humans in an emergency, but are unpalatable.